Go back to school with the Training Fund

-A: If you drop your FTE directly as a result of your college program’s recommendation to reduce your work hours, you may request a review of your specific situation with your case manager.
-Your case manager may recommend submitting an appeal to the Executive Director who may approve to continue your TA benefit amount at its previous rate.
+A: If you drop your FTE directly as a result of your college program’s recommendation to reduce your work hours, you may request a review of your specific situation with your Career and Education Navigator.
+Your Career and Education Navigator may recommend submitting an appeal to the Executive Director who may approve to continue your TA benefit amount at its previous rate.

 Which Programs Qualify?

 Please refer to our Approved Academic Programs when considering an educational pathway.

 Using your Tuition Assistance Benefit

 Q: What college programs are covered by the Tuition Assistance (TA) Program?